autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 # Description
 This sample is based on [design.automation-nodejs-revit.parameters.excel](https://github.com/Autodesk-Forge/design.automation-nodejs-revit.parameters.excel), it works almost as same as [design.automation-nodejs-revit.parameters.excel](https://github.com/Autodesk-Forge/design.automation-nodejs-revit.parameters.excel), refer to that sample for the general workflow.

-The only change of this sample is to support Reviv Cloud Model.
+The only change of this sample is to support Revit Cloud Model.
 The sample demonstrates how to update a Revit Cloud Model stored in Autodesk Docs, using the new engine(later than Revit 2022) of Design Automation for Revit.

 The sample does two things:
 1. export parameters (Door Type Parameter “Fire Rating”, and/or Door Instance Parameter “Comments”) of Revit Cloud Model to an excel file.